Oxid15/cascade/cascade/docs/source/explanations/traceable.rst

 #########
 :py:class:`cascade.base.Traceable`

 Traceables are objects with meta data.
-Including Datasets, Models, ModelLines, ModelRepos and more.
+Including Datasets, Models, Lines, Repos and more.

 It provides common interface of methods for commenting, describing and tagging, storing and retrieving meta.